 Here’s how it works: when you place a trade for the current market price of a stock, you are setting a bid.
 On the opposite end, someone is selling at the current market price, called an ask.
 The bid and the ask are determined by the current supply and demand for that particular stock.
 Electronic matchmakers in the market set you up like Tinder of the finance world.
-All of a sudden, you have a match, and the stock you bought (or the cash, if you’re selling) shows up in your account!
+Suddenly, you have a match, and the stock you bought (or the cash, if you’re selling) shows up in your account!

 Just to be clear, floor brokers still play a significant role in the stock market, but instead of trading for you and me, they mainly place trades for big banks, high net worth individuals, and institutions.
 And they only operate at the New York Stock Exchange, while an exchange like NASDAQ (which houses lots of the tech stocks that we love) is purely electronic.